Lumy0726/RoutePePe/README.md

 This also shows first average buffer position, which is actually decides latency, but actual latency can be slightly different than this value too.
-This first average buffer position is only one-time updated after the first connection or after the resync.
+This first average buffer position is only one-time updated after the first connection or after the resync, after some time ("Counts to get avg buffer pos (ForResample)" setting value increases this time).
+Note that first average buffer position is only displayed if RoutePePe has output channels.
 RoutePePe can say that average buffer position is "a - r <= avgerage buffer position <= a + r", if resample is enabled,
 ('a' is the first average buffer position, 'r' is "Resample if avg buffer pos moves over->" value).